abhishekmishra/picoturtle/BACKLOG.md

   Documentation, packaging, and release:

-  - [ ] Replace the root README with 0.3.0 build, run, export, font,
+  - [x] Replace the root README with 0.3.0 build, run, export, font, editor-independent, and troubleshooting instructions.
-        editor-independent, and troubleshooting instructions.
+  - [x] Replace the MkDocs/Python/GitHub Pages stack with directly rendered plain Markdown and canonical links to the Lua samples.
-  - [ ] Update API documentation and examples for all deliberate compatibility differences.
+  - [x] Update API documentation and examples for all deliberate compatibility differences.
-  - [ ] Update the changelog with the Raylib rewrite, removed IDE, removed GIF helper, supported text scope, and migration notes.
+  - [x] Update the changelog with the Raylib rewrite, removed IDE, removed GIF helper, supported text scope, and migration notes.
-  - [ ] Ensure the repository license and bundled third-party licenses are accurate after legacy removal.
+  - [x] Ensure the repository license and bundled third-party licenses are accurate after legacy removal.
   - [ ] Add CMake install rules and verify macOS runtime resource paths from an installed tree outside the source checkout.